Limitless-VIP/Limitless/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-The developer IRC should be used to discuss complicated or controversial changes before working on a patch set.
-Developer IRC can be found http://webchat.quakenet.org at #Tittiecoin
+The developer channel at Discord should be used to discuss complicated or controversial changes before working on a patch set.
+Developer Discord can be found https://discord.gg/57bcjwB at #Tittiecoin

 Translations